 Outbound marketing is often composed of interruption-based ad promotions; email promotions, ads on the highway, these are all outbound.
 Outbound marketing tends to be annoying and invasive to customers.
 This is not always true though because strategies like ringless voicemail do not impose on potential customers as they can be listened to in the customers own time.
 This is part of the reason why many businesses are looking forward to getting started with ringless voicemail as a consequence of its unique qualities especially compared with other outbound marketing options.

 On the other hand inbound marketing is composed of content that answers questions.
-Blog posts and social media content, this very podcast, all are fine examples of inbound marketing that seek to help customers by offering advice or a product or service.
+Blog posts and social media content, this very podcast and SEO all are fine examples of inbound marketing that seek to help customers by offering advice or a product or service.
 Creating regular informative videos using tools like those offered by promo.com (find more info) of the products on offer and the company can also be considered as inbound marketing.
 Videos on the website, even those used in advertising campaigns can come under the inbound marketing umbrella if they provide value to potential customers by offering useful information and building knowledge of the product/service and adjacent ideas.
 Often, social media posts and blogs can be done by the very person who is marketing their product.
 However, things like SEO can be quite tricky to handle yourself, and hiring an SEO Consultant might be your best bet on getting your business noticed.
 This approach builds a sustainable, life-long relationship with customers based on trust.
 If you and your business need some help and advice with SEO then there are a variety of companies out there who can help, and it won’t cost you an arm and a leg.
 You can check out some Inbound Marketing Pricing here.